 Once completely melted, put them in a mixing bowl and let them cool until the color goes from clear to opaque.
 Depending on the weather, it’s usually about 20 minutes.

 In a separate bowl or measuring cup, mix the aloe vera gel, vitamin E, essential oils and borax if you’re using it.
 Note that the more vitamin E you use, the tackier (and greasier) your body butter is going to feel.
 I usually use less than a half ounce if I use it at all.

 Slowly pour the aloe vera, vitamin E, and essential oil mixture into the cooled oils while blending.
 It will start out yellow in color.

 Continue slowly adding the aloe vera mixture and blending until your body butter turns white.
 Be sure you don’t blend the mixture too much because it will get watery and start to separate.

 I usually transfer this to a glass pyrex dish with a cover and store it in a cool, dark place to prevent oxidation.
 And there you have it!

 The shelf life on this is about 30 days.
-My family goes through it so fast that I don’t really worry about it going rancid.
+We go through it so fast that I don’t really worry about it going rancid.
 That being said, you want to use the same precautions you would while canning food.
 Make sure your utensils are clean and sterilized, your containers are clean and sterilized, your hands are clean, etc.

 I get all the ingredients I use from Mountain Rose Herbs (affiliate link).
 I love their company, the quality of their products, and the way they do business.